 Rooted in Chinese medicine, philosophy, and martial arts, Qigong training over the centuries had been secretive and esoteric; many methods have been developed over 2,000 years and passed from teacher to student.
 In China, during the last three decades the emphasis has shifted away from philosophy and spiritual attainment to medicine, health benefits, and martial arts.
 Today, Qigong has spread to millions throughout the world.

 The spiritual aspect of Qigong evolved from Taoism and Buddhism.
 The practice has been used to enhance self-awareness, harmonize emotions, develop tranquility and well-being, and cultivate spiritual faculties.

-Despite of the wide variety of Qigong practices, Qigong can be of benefit to anyone; whether young or old and regardless of level of physical fitness, belief system or life situation, Qigong can be practiced anywhere without the need of special clothing, or adherence to any belief system.
+Despite the wide variety of Qigong practices, Qigong can be a benefit to anyone; whether young or old and regardless of level of physical fitness, belief system or life situation, Qigong can be practiced anywhere without the need of special clothing, or adherence to any belief system.

 How to find a qualified instructor?

 Check your local area for Tai Chi schools, acupuncturists, or martial arts schools.
 An excellent resource, the National Qigong Association has a list of instructors at www.NQA.org or call 888-815-1893.
 Check the instructors’ background and experience.
 Visit a class and evaluate whether is right for you.